adamzwickey/todos-docs/docs/todos-workshop/README.md

 cd ..
 ```

+### Configure manifests for Spring Cloud apps

-6. Configure manifests to bind to Spring Cloud services instances created above
+Configure manifests to bind to Spring Cloud services instances created above

-Edit the manifest for `todos-api` and make sure `YOUR` services are configured.
 Spring Cloud Services uses HTTPs for all client-to-service communication.
 The `TRUST_CERTS` environment variable is applicable if your PCF environment uses Self-Signed Certificates.
 Spring Cloud Services will add this Self-Signed Certificate to the JVM trust-store so Spring Cloud pushed apps can register and consume Spring Cloud Services using HTTPs.

-Set `TRUST_CERTS` to your PCF api endpoint (`cf target`), if you're using Self-Signed Certs.
+Set `TRUST_CERTS` to your PCF api endpoint (`cf target`), if you're using Self-Signed Certificates.

+Edit the manifests for `YOUR` apps, making sure the `services` configuration has `YOUR` Config Server and Service Registry instance.

 #### todos-api cloud manifest